-Trump blocks Broadcom takeover of Qualcomm
+Trump blocks Broadcom takeover bid for Qualcomm

 Trump decided to squelch Broadcom’s bid on the recommendation of the Committee on Foreign Investment in the United States, which reviews foreign purchases of U.S. entities.

 The decision didn’t come as a surprise.
-Earlier this month, the committee branded the proposed deal a potential security risk that could hobble the U.S.’s ability to accelerate the speed of mobile networks to an ultra-fast standard known as “5G.”
+Earlier this month, the committee branded the proposed deal a potential security risk that could hobble the U.S.’s ability to make the smooth and quick transition to 5G.

 In an attempt to ease those worries, Broadcom last week pledged to make the U.S. a leader in the race to build 5G networks, saying it would create a $1.5 billion fund to support the effort if took control of Qualcomm.

+Broadcom also tried to curry favor by moving its legal headquarters from Singapore to the U.S within the next few weeks.

+Singapore became Broadcom’s legal home two years ago after it was sold to Avago, a company that once was part of Silicon Valley pioneer Hewlett-Packard.

-Broadcom also tried to curry favor by moving its legal headquarters from Singapore to the U.S. The company’s physical headquarters is already in San Jose, California — about 450 miles from Qualcomm’s headquarters in San Diego.
+Broadcom’s company’s physical headquarters is already in San Jose, California — about 450 miles from Qualcomm’s headquarters in San Diego.

-Trump hosted Broadcom CEO Hock E. Tan in the White House last year when the executive announced the proposed move.
+Trump hosted Broadcom’s Tan in the White House last year when the executive announced the proposed move.

+Now that Broadcom has been shoved aside, Qualcomm will be under pressure to prevent its stock price from sinking while trying to complete its own proposed takeover — a proposed $43 billion purchase of NXP Semiconductors.

+“Now it’s on (Qualcomm’s) management to deliver on what they promised,” Pajjuri said.

 Liedtke reported from San Francisco.
+AP Technology Writer Ryan Nakashima in San Francisco contributed to this story.